If We Burn

 US / Canada edition — Bookshop.org; Amazon; Barnes & Noble

-UK / EU edition — Bookshop.uk; Waterstones; Amazon; Hive
+UK / EU edition — Bookshop.org; Waterstones; Amazon; Hive

 “I was not expecting this, but I think If We Burn is even better than The Jakarta Method.”—Benjamin Fogel, editor at Jacobin